Error 522 indicates that Cloudflare is unable to reach the origin web server and the request times out.

 - SYN+ACK: In response, the origin server replies with a SYN+ACK.

-- ACK: Finally, CloudFlare sends an ACK back to the origin server.
+- ACK: Finally, Cloudflare sends an ACK back to the origin server.

-At this point, both CloudFlare and the origin server have received an acknowledgement of the connection and communication is established.
-If the origin server does not send a SYN+ACK back to CloudFlare within 15 seconds, a 522 error will occur and the connection is closed.
+At this point, both Cloudflare and the origin server have received an acknowledgement of the connection, and communication is established.
+If the origin server does not send a SYN+ACK back to Cloudflare within 15 seconds, a 522 error will occur and the connection is closed.

-Here is a diagram illustrating a successful TCP handshake:
+This diagram illustrates a successful TCP handshake:

-Another condition for the 522 timeout occurs when the origin responds with a SYN+ACK and established a TCP connection, but never responds to the request with an ACK within 90 seconds (A 524 condition ACKs the request, but waits too long to send the response).
+Another condition for an Error 522 timeout occurs when the origin responds with a SYN+ACK and established a TCP connection, but never responds to the request with an ACK within 90 seconds (A 524 condition ACKs the request, but waits too long to send the response).
 Here is an illustration detailing this scenario:

-If you continue to see 522 errors after ruling out the aforementioned possibilities and troubleshooting the issue, contact CloudFlare Support for further investigation.
+If you continue to see 522 errors after ruling out the aforementioned possibilities and troubleshooting the issue, contact Cloudflare Support for further investigation.